ochus1/LITA_Class_Documentation/README.md

 ### Data Cleaning and Preparations:
 ----
-We started the Data cleaning and preparation as follows:
+I started the data cleaning and preparation as follows:
-- Data loading and inspection.
+- Data loading and inspection on Microsoft Excel and calculating the transaction column.
-- Data cleaning and formatting.
+- Data loading and inspection on Power BI

 ### Exploratory Data Analysis:
 ----